For more information on any of our Shipboard programs, please contact Nick Iannacone

 Living Classrooms shipboard education programs serve thousands of students per year from throughout the region aboard the Foundation’s floating classrooms including schooner Lady Maryland, Chesapeake Buyboats Mildred Belle and Half Shell, and Skipjacks Sigsbee and Minnie V.

-The number of students and adults served with hands-on STEM education and maritime history in 2018.
+Students and adults were served with hands-on environmental STEM education and maritime history in 2019

 Use the links below to prepare for your Chesapeake Bay adventure!

 Here you will find links to documents that are designed to help you prepare your students for a shipboard program with Living Classrooms Foundation.
 You haven’t scheduled a program with us?
 Please contact Nick Iannacone or at 410-685-0295 x 228 to do so immediately!
 Please be sure to check out the student section of this website.
 There are many pages your students may find helpful in preparing for this adventure.
 There are even some on-line quizzes they can complete to see how well prepared they are!

 Likewise, you may want to guide the parents of your students to the parent section.
 This site was designed to answer many of the frequent questions and concerns parents have about our programs.